Did you know...

 Figurative language skills are a form of higher-order, abstract language.
 Understanding figurative language is important when it comes to higher academic levels (e.g., middle/high school and college) and the development of complex literacy skills (e.g., the ability to read advanced literature and write longer essays).
 Individuals with language learning disorders are more likely to experience difficulty understanding the meaning of figurative language in written and oral language, which can impact literacy skills.

-Having difficulties with understanding figurative language is also common in individuals with autism spectrum disorders, who often experience weaknesses with pragmatic language (social language) and language delivered non-literally.
-Part of this comprehension limitation is that understanding figurative language requires us as listeners to infer and reason meaning from context.
-For individuals who learn more “literally,” this can be a difficult concept to grasp without explicit instruction.
+Having difficulties with understanding figurative language is also common in autistic individuals, who may experience differences when interpreting pragmatic language (social language) messages and language delivered non-literally.
+Part of this comprehension difference is that understanding figurative language requires us as listeners to infer and reason meaning from context.
+For individuals who learn in a more literal manner, this can be a more complex concept to grasp without explicit instruction.

-Individuals who have demonstrated difficulty understanding figurative language may benefit from goals and intervention that specifically target these skills.
-Below is a step-by-step process to writing figurative language goals, with a goal bank containing examples at the bottom.
+Individuals who have demonstrated difficulty understanding figurative language may benefit from goals and interventions that specifically target these skills.
+Below is a step-by-step process for writing figurative language goals, with a goal bank containing examples at the bottom.

 Writing Figurative Language Goals